 Our projects have also explored opportunities to enhance efficiency in project execution and delivery.
 Project Life Cycle Management (PLCM) platforms like nPulse have shown great potential to consolidate management perspective on the multiple channels of coordination covering budget management, planning, progress monitoring, quality control among other key activities leading up to project handover.
-We are actively pursuing several such opportunities with our technology partners to strengthen our projects to be more resilient in the face of unprecedented business scenarios responsive design and architecture and resource efficiency across our value chain.
-It is hard to miss that customers are far more discerning on the design of homes, particularly on amenities and services that contribute to healthy lifestyles.
-We strongly believe that our products and services should not only create value for our customers and stakeholders, but facilitate preserving the realised value over a longerterm to be truly defined as a sustainable habitat.
+We are actively pursuing several such opportunities with our technology partners to strengthen our projects to be more resilient in the face of unprecedented business scenarios

+Sudharshan KR

-Sudharshan KR Chief Projects Officer (Mahindra Lifespaces ® Mid Premium and Premium projects
+Chief Projects Officer (Mahindra Lifespaces ® Mid Premium and Premium projects